It's your choice whether you discuss your impairment or condition at your interview and how you choose to talk about it.

 The best time to discuss disability (if at all) is often at the end of the interview when they ask you if you have any questions.
 But it’s your choice.

-Do not make your impairment the topic of the interview.
+Your impairment should not be the subject of the interview.
 You could discuss the support you may need if offered the job.
 You could also show how your experiences as a disabled person will help you to do the role.
 If you’ve performed well in previous jobs or volunteer positions where there were challenges, mentioning these will be an advantage.

 As a disabled person you are the expert on your condition.
 You are also the gatekeeper to that information, so only discuss what you feel comfortable with.
 Talk about it positively and offer solutions rather than presenting problems.
 For example, do not talk about things that you will find difficult, discuss how small changes can enable you to work more effectively.